Create a Survey in less than 60 seconds!

 As ideal customers already love your product and services, they are naturally happy to recommend it to other potential customers.
 They are satisfied with your product as it solves a problem.

-If your product has changed the way they operate and made a remarkable difference to their revenue, then these customers automatically become your brand advocates.
+If your product has changed how it operates and made a remarkable difference to its revenue, these customers automatically become your brand advocates.

-They are likely to refer you to other similar companies who face the same challenges.
-Thus it becomes easier to gain more referrals and new leads.
+They will likely refer you to similar companies facing the same challenges.
+Thus, it becomes easier to gain more referrals and new leads.

 3. Improve customer retention